 Community Practice: Get involved in a Local Food Movement

 “What is important in the local food movement is that we are experiencing practices that support community.
-When we 13177159_10154172427831941_5342528760845677044_nimagine a future that nurtures aliveness, it comes in the form of the producer and consumer having an intimate relationship with each other.
+When we imagine a future that nurtures aliveness, it comes in the form of the producer and consumer having an intimate relationship with each other.
 What is appealing about the local market is not just the local circulation of money, but also the relationship of mutual accountability that says, “We are creating this community and the commons together”” Peter Block, An Other Kingdom

 I have been interested in local food systems for some time.
 I have been a backyard vegetable gardener and supporter of local CSAs for years.
 I like to support CSAs because they support the local economy by providing the farmer 90 cents on the dollar vs the 20 cents on the dollar the farmer receives through selling to grocery stores.